 Italiante Style (1840-1855): This style was inspired by Italian Renaissance villas.
 Common characteristics included two- or three-story structures, flat or hip roofs, symmetrical rectangular shape, wide over-handing eaves, tall narrow windows, and double doors.

 Second Empire (1855-1885): This style was modeled after the opulent architecture of Paris during the reign of Napoleon III.
-Common characteristics were mansard roof, small porch entry, paired columns, and tall windows on the first story.
+Common characteristics were a mansard roof, small porch entry, paired columns, and tall windows on the first story.

 Queen Anne (1880-1910): This style became very popular after the Centennial Exposition in Philadelphia in 1876.
 The house’s style is elegant, yet simple.
-Common characteristics include round or square towers, wrap-around porches, dormers, bay windows, steep roofs, asymmetrical shape, and rich in ornamentation.
+Common characteristics include round or square towers, wrap-around porches, dormers, bay windows, steep roofs, asymmetrical shape, and rich ornamentation.

 Georgian Colonial (1690-1830): A stately and symmetrical style that began during the colonial period.
-Common characteristics were square symmetrical shape, five windows across the front, medium pitched roof, minimal roof overhand, and decorative crown over the front door.
+Common characteristics were a square symmetrical shape, five windows across the front, medium pitched roof, minimal roof overhand, and decorative crown over the front door.